Electric Hoists

 Drum

-A cylindrically-shaped barrel with a uniform diameter that can be found in grooved or smooth configurations.
-Wire rope or chain is wound around the drum for operation and storage.
+A cylindrical barrel, either grooved or smooth, around which wire rope or chain is wound for operation and storage.

 Festooning

-A way of supplying power to a hoist that is moving along a beam.
+A system for supplying power to a hoist moving along a beam, often involving a series of cables or chains.

 Hook